konhauser/localization/README.md

 ## Processing pipeline

-1. **Load geometry.** The array centre is added to every relative microphone coordinate.
+1. **Load geometry.** The array center is added to every relative microphone coordinate.
 Microphones are numerically ordered and a deterministic subset is selected.
 2. **Load audio.** The selected channel indices are applied to both the audio and